Hey-Programmers/learn-javascript/02_functions/A_functions_exercise/README.md

 Before you write functions on your own, let's warm up by interpretting a few.

 Create a new folder named `A_functions_exercise`.
 Predict what would print when executing each of the snippets below.
 Test your prediction by typing the snippet into their own files and executing the program.
 Don't copy and paste.
-Once you have verified that prediction, comment out the snippet in your file and move to the next.

-Write the below code into a snippet named `snippet-0-1.js`.
+Write the below code into a file named `snippet-0-1.js`.
 Make a prediction for it will print.
 Run it.

 ```js
 // snippet 0-1